How to look at dance

 ANA CABO

-Founding partner of Cultoría Artes e Industrias Creativas SL, a company specialising in consultancy, development and management of cultural, performing arts and creative industries projects and programmes.
-She is currently artistic director of the Festival Internacional de Verano de El Escorial de la Comunidad de Madrid, external consultant for the Cabildo de Canarias and for the Consejería de Cultura, Turismo y Deporte de la Comunidad de Madrid, guest lecturer at the Universidad de Navarra, Degree in Communication, in the subject Promoción y venta de artes escénicas and guest expert at the Centro Coreográfico María Pagés.
-Until 2021, she designed and coordinated projects for the Elephants in the Black Box Company, a comprehensive and international project dedicated to the production, choreographic creation and promotion of young dance talents.
+Founding partner of Cultoría Artes e Industrias Creativas SL, a company specialized in consulting, development and management of cultural, performing arts and creative industries projects and programs.
+She is currently artistic director of the International Summer Festival of El Escorial of the Community of Madrid, external consultant for the Cabildo de Canarias and for the Ministry of Culture, Tourism and Sport of the Community of Madrid, guest lecturer at the University of Navarra, Degree in Communication, in the subject Promotion and sale of performing arts and guest expert at the María Pagés Choreographic Center.
+Until 2021 she has designed and coordinated projects for the Elephants in the Black Box Company, a comprehensive and international project dedicated to the production, choreographic creation and promotion of young dance talents.
 In 2020 she was the artistic director of the Escena Estrena Festival of the Community of Madrid and of Baile de la vida, a dance at the Prado Museum dedicated to the work of Bosch.

-She is editor of the first Creation Notebook dedicated to Javier Martín, published by Museo Universidad de Navarra.
+She is editor of the first Cuaderno de Creación dedicated to Javier Martín, published by the Museo Universidad de Navarra.

 MARCO BLÁZQUEZ

-With a degree in classical dance, an expert in choreographic composition and a Masters in cultural project management, Marco Blázquez is a producer of shows, festivals and cultural events, as well as an expert in systems analysis and development of cultural and artistic programmes.
+Graduated in classical dance, expert in choreographic composition and Master in cultural project management, Marco Blázquez is a producer of shows, festivals and cultural events as well as an expert in systems analysis and development of cultural and artistic programs.

 He has worked with important companies such as ballettmainz, Staatstheather Mainz, Mainz or Nederlands Dans Theater II, among others.
-As a creator, Obumbrate, Once Upon a Time When Pigs Were Swine, 1♀︎36 or No hay flores inútiles are some of his choreographic works both of his own production and for professional dance companies.
+As a creator, Obumbrate, Once Upon a Time When Pigs Were Swine, 1♀︎36 or No hay flores inútiles are some of his choreographic works of his own production as well as for professional dance companies.

-Since 2021, he has been the manager and executive producer of the Festival Internacional Madrid en Danza de la Comunidad de Madrid.
-He has collaborated in the coordination, realisation and production of international events as well as in the artistic production of the company Elephant in the Black Box, in Madrid, and danceFORM, in Germany.
+Since 2021, he is the manager and executive producer of the Festival Internacional Madrid en Danza de la Comunidad de Madrid.
+He has collaborated in the coordination, realization and production of international events as well as in the artistic production of the company Elephant in the Black Box, in Madrid, and danceFORM, in Germany.

 Date